sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-11-Spring JUnit Basics.md

 **@Disabled** - Disable the class or method in the test runner.

 ### Assertions
-Assertion checks the conditions and thorws assert exception which in the end fails the Junit test case.
+Assertion checks the conditions and throws assert exception which in the end fails the Junit test case.
 If none of the asserts in the test case throws assert exception that test case will be marked pass.
 * assertSame(expected, actual,"fail msg") // evaluate expected!=actual
 * assertNotSame(expected, actual,"fail msg") //evaluate expected==actual
 * assertEquals(expected, actual,"fail msg") // evaluate expected.equals(actual)